bkclerke/Diagram.UmbracoGuides/media-manage.md

 ### Adding Alt Text To Media In The Rich Text Editor
 1. Within the rich text editor, click the **Media Picker** icon on the toolbar.
-2. Navigate to the media item you wish to add to your content.
+2. Navigate to the media item you wish to add to your content, select it, and click **Choose**.
-3. Click on the image.
 4. Add your alt text into the **Alternative text (optional)** field.
 [View](images/media-rich-text-editor.png)
 5. Click **Save**.

 ---

 ## How To Get The Direct Link & View Media Details
 1. Navigate to the media item you wish to view properties for in the Media section.
 2. Below the file, additional details are listed (width, height, file size, etc.).
 [View](images/media-properties.png)